kitstokes/digiproc/metadata.md

 - **Required**.
 - This field tells the viewer what format the uploaded material is.

-- Choose from one of the following options:
+Choose from the following options:
 - Image: `image/jpeg`
 - Document: `application/pdf`
 - Audio: `audio/mp3`